-Nothing has changed in law yet.
-Your child's current rights, including the right to request an EHCP, remain fully in force.
-This article is about what is being proposed, what it means if it goes ahead, and what you can do before the consultation closes on 18 May 2026.
+Update, June 2026: the government's SEND consultation closed on 18 May 2026 and is no longer open for responses.
+We've kept this guide as a plain-English explainer.
+Nothing has changed in law yet — your child's current rights, including the right to request an EHCP, remain fully in force.
+This article explains what was proposed, what it would mean if it goes ahead, and what happens next.

 Most parents will not respond to this consultation